braidnetworks/loaderkit/packages/ts/README.md

 Source maps are passed along in the transpilation process, so the `--enable-source-maps` nodejs flag is recommended.

-An extra degree of care has been taken to ensure that `import.meta.url`, and the internal `url` values are reasonable.
-When an output destination is specified in the nearest `tsconfig.json` then `import.meta.url` will be the value it would have been if run from the `tsc`-transpiled output.
-The internal `url` property will be resolved to the TypeScript source file which ensures good support with chained loaders such as [dynohot](https://github.com/braidnetworks/dynohot).
+An extra degree of care has been taken to ensure that `import.meta.url` is correct.
+My belief is that the behavior of your program should not be different between development and production versions.
+And I don't think that this should be controversial either.
+So, when an output destination is specified in the nearest `tsconfig.json` then `import.meta.url` will be the value it would have been if run from the `tsc`-transpiled output.

 EXAMPLE